-Goals - Specific statements of educational intention that describe what must be achieved for a program to meet its mission. \(SMART Goals)\ post the following data for the past three years on their website: the number of students who graduated from the program, the number and percentage of students employed as an athletic trainer, the number and percentage of students employed as other, and the number and percentage of students not employed.
+Goals - Specific statements of educational intention that describe what must be achieved for a program to meet its mission. \(SMART Goals)\

+Graduate placement rate: Percentage of students within six months of graduation who have obtained positions in the following categories: employed as an athletic trainer, employed as other, and not employed.
+Programs must post the following data for the past three years on their website: the number of students who graduated from the program, the number and percentage of students employed as an athletic trainer, the number and percentage of students employed as other, and the number and percentage of students not employed.